-§ 11475.20.
+§ 11475.30.
 Terminology

-- 11475.20.
-For the purpose of this article, the following terms used in the Code of Judicial Ethics have the meanings provided in this section: - (a) "Appeal" means administrative review. - (b) "Court" means the agency conducting an adjudicative proceeding.
+11475.30.
+For the purpose of this article, the following terms used in the Code of Judicial Ethics have the meanings provided in this section:

-- (c) "Judge" means the presiding officer in an adjudicative proceeding; related terms, including "judicial", "judiciary", and "justice", mean comparable concepts in administrative adjudication. - (d) "Law" includes regulation and precedent decision.
+- (a) "Appeal" means administrative review. - (b) "Court" means the agency conducting an adjudicative proceeding. - (c) "Judge" means administrative law judge or other presiding officer to which this article applies; related terms, including "judicial", "judiciary", and "justice", mean comparable concepts in administrative adjudication. - (d) "Law" includes regulation and precedent decision.

 Comment.
-Section 11475.20 provides a general guide to conversion of terminology in the Code of Judicial Ethics for application to administrative adjudication.
+Section 11475.30 provides a general guide to conversion of terminology in the Code of Judicial Ethics for application to administrative adjudication.
 It is intended to be applied in a manner to effectuate that general purpose without requiring strict or grammatically precise rigidity in the conversion.
 Likewise, terms not specified in this section should be converted in an appropriate manner to effectuate the general intent of this statute to apply the Code of Judicial Ethics to the circumstances of administrative adjudication.

-§ 11475.30.
+§ 11475.40.
 Provisions of Code excepted from application

-11475.30.
+11475.40.
 The following provisions of the Code of Judicial Ethics do not apply under this article:

 - (a) Canon 3B(7), to the extent it relates to ex parte communications.

-- (b) Canon 3B(10).
+- 26 (b) Canon 3B(10).

-- (c) Canon 4C, to the extent it prohibits service in a position that constitutes a public office within the meaning of Article VI, Section 17 of the Constitution.
+- 27 (c) Canon 4C.

-- (d) Canons 4F and 4G.
+- (d) Canons 4E(1), 4F, and 4G.

-- (e) Canon 5.
+- 29 (e) Canon 5.

-(f) Canon 6.
+- 30 (f) Canon 6.